 - Nutritional brewer’s yeast (not baker’s yeast) - 1 tsp for every 30 pounds of body weight

 - A tablespoon of any supportive organ or glandular meat (ie if your animal has organ issues, choose organ.
-If glandular, like adrenal, thyroid, lymph, choose glands)
+If glandular, like adrenal, thyroid, lymph, choose glands) We are currently working with Glacier Grown to provide organ meats in their freshest form.

 - Unpasteurized fermented raw goat’s milk – packed full of good belly bacteria that aids in digestion & builds immunity 1-8 TBS, depending on weight.